 You can take it up a notch and get an electric can or jar opener.
 They require very little effort – a small motor does all the work so you just have to hold it and watch the can or jar pop open!
 They do cost more, up to $70, but it also saves you a lot of time and effort.

 Average cost: $15-$35

 These are helpful if you have limited mobility in your arms.
 There’s no need to lift your arms as far, making brushing or combing your hair easier.
 You can also get long-handled sponges for the bath or shower, and long-handled lotion applicators.

 These are brilliant for picking things up without bending.
 They’re a long pole with a trigger handle at one end and a claw at the other.

-Make sure you get the right length for what you need – longer ones are great if you can walk because you’ll be able to get stuff up off the ground.
-But if you’re in a wheelchair you’ll need a shorter one because you’re closer to the ground.
-Some reachers also have magnets at the claw end so you can easily pick up metal objects.
+Make sure you get the right length for what you need.
+Longer ones are great if you can walk because you’ll be able to get stuff up off the ground.
+You’ll need a shorter one if you’re in a wheelchair because you’re closer to the ground.
+Some reachers have magnets at the claw end so you can easily pick up metal objects.

 5. Dressing aids

 Getting dressed in the morning can be difficult if you’ve got limited mobility, but there are a few simple dressing aids that could make your life much easier.